emtee40/SurvivalManual-wiki/Power.md

 ### Solar

-There are [Solar USB chargers][1].
+There are [Solar USB chargers](SolarUSBCharger).
 Harvesting the power of the sun is a great and very clean way to generate power.
 There are only 2 real drawbacks for this kind of power:

 * it is not available at night
 * the output depends on the weather